-This Quetico canoe trip starts outside of Quetico on Nym lake.
+The Quetico bays canoe trip starts outside of Quetico Provincial Park on Nym lake.
 Nym is a wonderful place to start your canoe trip.
-It has several good camping spots close to the put in so you can arrive late or take a few hours or days to explore it’s numerous islands and secluded bays.
+It has several good camping spots close to the put in.
+You can arrive late or take a few hours or days to explore it’s numerous islands and secluded bays.
 Nym can get worked up so be prepared to wait out the wind before you head out to one of those amazing camp sites.
 The bass fishing is very good.

 Heading South from the put in, you will pass a few cottages but the lake is generally very quiet.
-The portage to Batchewaung is well maintained but can be popular on busy days.
-The portage ends on a nice put in that is the perfect for a swim followed by lunch in the shade.
+The portage to Batchewaung is well maintained and can be busy at times.
+The portage ends on a nice put in that is the perfect for a swim and a lunch in the shade.

 Once on Batchewaung, keep to the right shore as you head to the point (nice sites) and down the narrows to Batchewaung Bay.
 Note the logging slides on the left shore.
 The entrance to the Pickerel narrows can have some very mild moving water that can be paddled or portaged on the left.
 Enjoy the narrows, the multitude of fishing opportunities and the secluded bays that abound.